Venfurge/Venfurge/README.md

 ## I'm a Student studying Computer Science!

-- 📚 I'm currently in my third grade of the university!
+- 📚 I'm currently in my fourth grade of the university!
-- 💻 I’m currently learning Web-development.
+- 💻 I’m working as Full Stack Web-developer.
-- 👯 I'm looking to job opportunities.

 ### Languages and Tools: